 I traveled to Taipei recently and naturally one of my objectives was to use my ABC Passport for a lesson!
 The menu offered in Taipei is quite different from Singapore’s and there were a few classes I was interested in.
 I decided to buy a Overseas Single Lesson Ticket as well.
 All you need to do is to call the specific studio, book your class, and pay when you arrive.

 The criteria to attend the lessons is the same as Passport – you have to be fluent in their local language that the class will be conducted in and the lesson has to be the same kind of course as the course you purchased in Singapore.
 I am now a ABC Cake and Bread member, so I am entitled to attend either Cake or Bread classes in any ABC Cooking studio worldwide.

 The price of the single lesson varies between countries and course.
 Typically bread classes cost less than cake class, so it is logical to redeem a cake class using my Passport and pay for a single lesson ticket of bread class!

 Overseas Single Lesson Price

 I have summarised in this table the cost of overseas single lessons in all countries and also did a rough conversion to SGD at the current conversion rate (rounded to the nearest whole number).
 Generally, the lesson prices in China, Thailand and Malaysia are lower!
-Also, ABC in Singapore has the highest rates, unsurprisingly.
+Also, ABC in Singapore has one of the highest rates, unsurprisingly.